VivekGoudAdula/Procure-AI/docs/X402_ARCHITECTURE.md

 ---

-## 🔒 3.
-Production-Grade Security: Buyer/Facilitator Signature Separation
+## 3. Security: Buyer/Facilitator Signature Separation

-To support gasless transactions for the end user, x402 v2 uses fee-pooling and signature separation:
+x402 v2 uses fee-pooling and signature separation:
-1. **The Buyer signs only buyer-owned transactions**: Pera Wallet only requests signature authorization for Tx0 (the asset transfer of 0.05 USDC).
+1. **Buyer signs only their transactions**: Pera Wallet signs only Tx0 (USDC transfer).
-2. **The Facilitator signs only facilitator-owned transactions**: The facilitator co-signs Tx1 (self-payment with double transaction fee to cover Tx0).
+2. **Facilitator signs only their transactions**: The facilitator co-signs Tx1 (fee payment).
-3. **No Private Keys on the Frontend/Backend**: No private keys for the facilitator are exposed or required in the frontend or backend code.
-All co-signing logic is handled inside GoPlausible's secure infrastructure.
+3. **No private keys exposed**: Facilitator keys stay in GoPlausible's infrastructure.
-4. **Official ATG Structure**: The AVM group is assigned a unique Group ID using `algosdk.assignGroupID([tx0, tx1])` to guarantee that both transactions must succeed together or fail together.
+4. **ATG structure**: Transactions are grouped with `algosdk.assignGroupID` so they succeed or fail together.

 ---

-## ⚡ 4.
-AVM Mechanics & why Algorand is Ideal
+## 4. Why Algorand

-Executing pay-per-request micro-payments on traditional blockchains is often unfeasible due to high transaction fees, slow confirmation times, and forks.
-Algorand's unique layer-1 parameters make it uniquely qualified:
+Pay-per-request payments are difficult on traditional blockchains due to high fees, slow confirmations, and forks.
+Algorand is ideal because:

 ### A. Sub-Second Finality
-Algorand achieves finality in **~2.8 seconds** with zero risk of forks.
-For an AI agent or client waiting to unlock an API, this provides a seamless, instant user experience.
+Algorand achieves finality in **~2.8 seconds** with no fork risk.
+This provides instant API access.

-### B. Ultra-Low Transaction Fees & Fee Pooling
+### B. Low Fees & Fee Pooling
-Standard transactions on Algorand cost a flat **0.001 ALGO** (fractions of a cent).
-In addition, Algorand supports **Fee Pooling** where one transaction in an atomic group can pay the fee for other transactions.
-Here, Tx1 pays `0.002 ALGO` (covering its own fee and Tx0's fee of `0`), allowing the buyer to pay only the USDC without having any ALGO in their wallet.
+Algorand transactions cost **0.001 ALGO**.
+Fee Pooling lets one transaction pay for others.
+Tx1 pays `0.002 ALGO` covering both fees, so buyers only need USDC.

-### C. Direct On-Chain Fallback
+### C. On-Chain Fallback
-If the facilitator service is temporarily unreachable, the resource server falls back to direct on-chain verification using indexer and algod queries, ensuring high system availability and resilience.
+If the facilitator is unavailable, the server verifies directly on-chain using indexer queries.